For many of us the holiday season is a time of indulgence and enjoyment. You consume more food and alcohol than usual and exercise less.

 5. Give up the guilt

-While it can be tempting to simply give up on your healthy habits once you’ve fallen off the bandwagon for a little while, choose to forgive yourself and move on!
+Instead of succumbing to the temptation to simply give up on your healthy habits once you’ve fallen off the bandwagon for a little while, choose to forgive yourself and move on!

-Don’t go overboard and decide to cut out all carbs, sugar, dairy, alcohol for the next few months.
+Resist the urge to embark on extreme measures like deciding to cut out all carbs, sugar, dairy, alcohol for the next few months.
 Healthy living isn’t about depriving yourself of the things you love.
 If you try to cut all the things you love out of your life, you’ll only want them more!

-But by accepting your previous decisions and deciding to move on, you can make more nutritious choices in the future, without needing to deprive yourself along the way.
+By acknowledging and accepting your previous decisions and deciding to move on, you can make more nutritious choices in the future, without needing to deprive yourself along the way.

 6. Think of every meal as an opportunity to choose well